Reducing Phosphorus Pollution in Maryland

 How the Phosphorus Management Tool Works

-The Phosphorus Management Tool reflects more than 10 years of research conducted by University of Maryland scientists in collaboration with regional and national experts.
+The PMT reflects more than 10 years of research conducted by University of Maryland scientists in collaboration with regional and national experts.
 Revising and updating the tool is an element of Maryland's Watershed Implementation Plan (WIP), the federally mandated document created by the state to outline specific steps it will take to protect and restore the Chesapeake Bay.

 Implementation is Long Overdue